 Canada Job Search

 In Canada job search, if you want your job application to be taken seriously you have to consider all national differences.
-The Canada job search needs more than just the obvious Canada resume writing and translation - it requires thorough preparation.
+The Canada job search needs more than just the obvious Canada resume with Canada cover letter writing and translation - it requires thorough preparation.
 You will face problems that in all probability did not even cross your mind when you decided to find jobs in Canada.

 Do not take too lightly the influence the Canada job search can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, job application procedures, the job selection trends and the management culture.

 Most visits to Canada are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Canadian authorities have carried out a number of investigations and operations against terrorist networks.

 English and French are both official languages in Canada.
 Official Bilingualism in Canada is the law.
-English and French have equal status in federal courts, Parliament, and in all federal institutions.
+English and French have an equal status in federal courts, Parliament, and in all federal institutions.
 In fact, about 23 % of the population considers French their first language.
 In result, nearly all government employees in Canada are bilingual.
 However, virtually all international business is conducted in English.

 You need to possess language skills.
 Many people believe that having studied a certain language at school or college means you are able to speak that language - but do not be mistaken.
 Having to convince your boss in a language that is not your native tongue could prove a lot more difficult than you might expect.